Attachment Theory

 The Early Beginnings

-In a 1958 paper, John Bowlby emphatically defended his research writing that “there are no grounds for complacency…The disturbances (found) are serious and affect a far from negligible portion of children.
-In so far as measures can be taken to prevent them it remains urgent they be taken” (p.
+In a 1958 paper, John Bowlby emphatically defended his research writing that there are “no grounds for complacency.”
+Bowlby warns the “disturbances (found) are serious and affect a far from negligible portion of children.”
+He encourages that as far as “measures can be taken to prevent them it remains urgent they be taken” (Bowlby, 1958, p.
 211).

 Mother Child Attachment